telavivmakers/geek_code/README.md

 L = Programming Languages
 ------

-List a series of languages and your facility/opinion thereupon, for example Lpy++/LR+ would indicate high proficiency in python and above average knowledge of R.
+List a series of languages and your facility/opinion thereupon, for example, Lpy++/LR+ would indicate high proficiency in python and above-average knowledge of R.

 |				|			|				|
 |:---			|	:---:	|	:---		|